telerik/maui-docs/controls/togglebutton/toggle-state.md

 The ToggleButton enables you to define its state as `Toggled`, `Untoggled`, or `Indeterminate`.

 The state is controlled through the `IsToggled`(`bool?`) property.
 You can set all states either through the UI or programmatically.
 The `Indeterminate` state can be applied through the UI only for three-state checkboxes.
-The `IsToggled` property binding mode is `TwoWay`.
+The `IsToggled` property default binding mode is `TwoWay`.

 * (Default) `Untoggled` state&mdash;When `IsToggled` is `false`.